reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 ## Caching with Spring Boot

-The Easiest way to implement caching in a Spring Boot application is by using [Spring Boot Cache Abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache).
+The easiest way to implement caching in a Spring Boot application is by using [Spring Boot Cache Abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache).
 Please read our article on [Implementing Cache in a Spring Application](https://reflectoring.io/spring-boot-cache/) to dive deeper into the topic.

-In this section we will only go through just enough configuration required of us to showcase the integration of Spring Cloud AWS with ElastiCache.
+In this section, we will only go through just enough configuration required of us to showcase the integration of Spring Cloud AWS with ElastiCache.

 The first thing we need to do is to enable caching in our application using `@EnableCaching` annotation: